Why Vision Zero Advocates Need to Talk About Anne Heche

 We will robustly fund a wide variety of treatment for mental health conditions and addiction, even if neither is ultimately proven to have been a factor in Heche's death, simply because it is the only correct moral choice.

-We will not pretend that everyone who drives drunk or high does so because they are evil or careless, because some do it because they struggle to safely withdraw from a substance without medical support, or because they have no other mobility options, or for a universe of other complicated reasons.
+We will not pretend that everyone who drives drunk or high does so because they are evil or careless.
+We will recognize that some do it because they struggle to safely withdraw from a substance without medical support, or because they have no other mobility options, or for a universe of other reasons.
 And we will create safety by creating better systems of care, like simply running buses home from the bar, or installing substance detection technologies on new vehicles despite political opposition.